-The goal of the PhD in Accounting program is to develop accounting academics capable of sustaining themselves in academic careers, based upon experience which typically includes having achieved professional certification.
-This means that graduate students have to become self-reliant researchers capable of generating original ideas, gathering data in support of those ideas, crafting publishable quality manuscripts and working effectively with the peer review process.
-In addition, doctoral studies should make the student an active consumer of the research done by others, enabling the person to review research submitted for publication and presentation and to assess the scholarly merits in the efforts of colleagues.
-During doctoral studies students will also develop into capable teachers prepared to deliver instruction for a college or university.
-Following an introduction usually consisting of teaching assistance rendered to a faculty person, doctoral students will teach at least one course during their program.
-Finally, doctoral students learn about the culture of higher education and the business school so that their ability and willingness as a resource provider to a host of constituents will be initiated.
+The goal of the PhD in Accounting program is to develop accounting academics capable of sustaining themselves in academic careers.
+Students will become self-reliant researchers capable of generating original ideas, gathering data in support of those ideas, crafting publishable quality manuscripts and working effectively with the peer review process.
+In addition, doctoral studies will make the student an active consumer of the research done by others, enabling the person to review research submitted for publication and presentation and to assess its scholarly merits.

 The PhD in accountancy is structured, and a student’s study plan is developed, to support high-quality research and effective teaching based upon knowledge and skill levels appropriate to a student’s goals.
-Doctoral students work with faculty whose research investigates matters of importance to academics, practitioners and policy makers, in order to influence practice and standard setting in both the private and public sectors.
+Doctoral students work with faculty whose research investigates matters of importance to academics, practitioners and policy makers to influence practice and standard setting in both the private and public sectors.